 Prototype Development

-Based on the high-level user requirements specification, a will be produced by using JAVA and the AWS services ( IoT, Lambda, Dynamo DB, EC2) etc.; Not all functionalities will be included in the prototype and the main focus for prototyping is to demonstrate the POC of the cloud architecture and services which will be used in the project.
-SERIS will has to determine the acceptability of technology selections and AWS cloud services, to determine the technology feasibility and same has to be agreed to be included in the prototype survey report.
+Based on the high-level user requirements specification, a protoype will be produced by using JAVA and the AWS services ( IoT, Lambda, Dynamo DB, EC2) etc.; Not all functionalities will be included in the prototype and the main focus for prototyping is to demonstrate the POC of the cloud architecture and services which will be used in the project.
+SERIS will have to determine the acceptability of technology selections and AWS cloud services, to determine the technology feasibility and same has to be agreed to be included in the prototype survey report.
 As a result of the prototype demonstration, changes will be agreed to be included in the development only if it is necessary.

 Software Implementation